google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

 ## FAQ

+**Q: Are there any cookie restrictions applying for this solution?**\
+**A:** Regular 1st party browser cookie restrictions will apply.
+If you have cross-domain journey on your website (e.g. user journey starts on domainA and purchase is made on domainB), then 1st party cookies won't be shared across domains.
+Also, certain browsers has limits how many cookies can be created per domain, maximum number of cookie size etc.

+**Q: Does solution work with Advanced Consent Mode?**\
+**A:** Yes, solution will work with advanced Consent Mode implementation, with unconsented pings.

 **Q: Which List information will be collected?**\
 **A:** If you have Universal Analytics Data Layer, it will collect List name (`list` parameter) and Item Position in the list (`position` parameter).\
 If you have GA4 Data Layer, it will collect List Name (`item_list_name`), List ID (`item_list_id`) and Item position (`index`).